omeka/omeka-s-enduser/docs/importexport.md

 Finally, a prompt will ask you to enter a "separator," a character that will be used to separate multiple pieces of data in a single CSV cell.
 It's important that the chosen separator is a character that doesn't appear in the actual data.
 The default choice is the "pipe" character (`|`), which is usually a safe option.
 To use that default choice, press "Enter"; otherwise, type the separator character you want to use instead.

 The script will then run, and show output indicating its progress.
 The exported results will be placed in files in the same folder as the `omeka-s-csv.py` file: `items.csv`, `item_sets.csv`, and `media.csv`.

+### Access data using the API

+You can use your own S site's API to crawl data as required, rather than exporting a spreadsheet for a one-time use.
+[For more information on the API, see the developer documentation section.](https://omeka.org/s/docs/developer/api/){target=_blank}